-- 790. As a result, Article 2.5 of the WADC does not apply with respect to the alleged urine substitution.
-Therefore, and in concurrence with the approach of the IOC DC, the Panel will proceed by examining the allegation of urine substitution under the framework of the specific rule of Article 2.2 of the WADC rather than by reference to the general rule of Article 2.5 of the WADC. - 791.
-In the decision under appeal, the IOC DC stated that the opening of the sample bottles and the substitution of urine:
+- 704. As a result, Article 2.5 of the WADC does not apply with respect to the alleged urine substitution.
+Therefore, and in concurrence with the approach of the IOC DC, the Panel will proceed by examining the allegation of urine substitution under the framework of the specific rule of Article 2.2 of the WADC, rather than by reference to the general rule of Article 2.5 of the WADC. - 705.
+In the decision under appeal, the IOC DC stated that the opening of the sample bottles and the substitution of urine and that:

-"form only the final steps in a process which actually goes well beyond that phase" and that the "tampering action involves all the other necessary elements of the operation, including the provision of clean urine to be substituted and the provision of information on the samples allowing the samples to be swapped and identified" (paras.
-442, 443).
+"form only the final steps in a process which actually goes well beyond that phase"

+"The tampering action involves all the other necessary elements of the operation, including the provision of clean urine to be substituted and the provision of information on the samples allowing the samples to be swapped and identified".